-SIDEBAR: If you are already familiar with the City's project process and want to start your project, skip to the next chapter.
+SIDEBAR: If you are already familiar with the City's project process and just want to get started on your project, skip to the next chapter.

-If you need to learn more before deciding if this process suits your community group, please keep reading this introduction.
+If you need to learn more before you decide if this process is right for your community group, please keep reading this introduction.